jlevy/og-equity-compensation/README.md

 🚧 Structure: Move negotiation points earlier?

-Companies will always ask you what you want for compensation, and you should always be [cautious about answering](http://review.chicagobooth.edu/strategy/2018/article/how-answer-one-toughest-interview-questions).
+When negotiating a job offer, companies will always ask you what you want for compensation, and you should always be
+[cautious about answering](http://review.chicagobooth.edu/strategy/2018/article/how-answer-one-toughest-interview-questions).
 If you name the lowest number you’ll accept, you can be pretty sure the company’s not going to exceed it, at least not by much.